 Program Facilities The Radiography Program is offered in Indianapolis at the Indiana University Medical Center.
 The program offices, classrooms, and laboratory facilities are located on the first floor of the Gatch Hall (Clinical Building).
-Students obtain clinical experience in the radiology departments located in IU Health (University, Riley, IU-West, IU-Saxony hospitals), Eskenazi Health, the Veterans Administration hospitals, Franciscan St. Francis Health (Indianapolis and Mooresville), and Ortholndy (Northwest, West, Indianapolis Orthopaedic Hospital).
+Students obtain clinical experience in the radiology departments located in IU Health (University, Riley, IU-West, IU-Saxony hospitals), Eskenazi Health, the Veterans Administration Hospital, Franciscan St. Francis Health (Indianapolis and Mooresville), Riverview HOspital, Community North Hospital and Ortholndy (multiple sitesl).
 Students should expect to rotate to at least four clinical sites during the program.